kalmarek/Cyclotomics.jl/docs/src/index.md

 One can naively represent cyclotomic number as a vector of `n` coefficients, corresponding to `n`-th root of identity.
 However since there are relations among them (e.g. the sum of all is equal to `0`), the actual dimension of the vector space is usually much smaller than `n`.
 Zumbroich basis is the set of `n`-th roots of unity which are linearly independent as vectors in the subspace (i.e. allow to express any cyclotomic number as sum of them).

 There are three implementations provided by the package:
-* `zumbroich_plain` following the description in the documentation of [GAP system](https://www.gap-system.org/Manuals/doc/ref/chap60_mj.html#X7F52BEA0862E06F2)
+* [`zumbroich_plain`](https://github.com/kalmarek/Cyclotomics.jl/blob/76ceeb8822b1d63af2dab328c165a385b2af463a/src/zumbroich.jl#L14) following the description in the documentation of [GAP system](https://www.gap-system.org/Manuals/doc/ref/chap60_mj.html#X7F52BEA0862E06F2)
-* `zumbroich_direct` which attempts to compute the basis directly
+* [`zumbroich_direct`](https://github.com/kalmarek/Cyclotomics.jl/blob/76ceeb8822b1d63af2dab328c165a385b2af463a/src/zumbroich.jl#L38) which attempts to compute the basis directly
-* `zumbroich_viacomplement` which computes the complement of the basis (the default).
+* [`zumbroich_viacomplement`](https://github.com/kalmarek/Cyclotomics.jl/blob/76ceeb8822b1d63af2dab328c165a385b2af463a/src/zumbroich.jl#L115) which computes the complement of the basis (the default).

 My understanding and the implementation are based on the wonderful documenting comments at the top of [cyclotom.c](https://github.com/gap-system/gap/blob/master/src/cyclotom.c) from GAP project.
 Check them out!

-Note: The package uses function `zumbroich_basis` (which defaults to `zumbroich_viacomplement`) in its source code.
-To avoid recomputation the basis over and over the function is memoized for `Int`s.
+!!! note The package uses function [`zumbroich_basis`](https://github.com/kalmarek/Cyclotomics.jl/blob/76ceeb8822b1d63af2dab328c165a385b2af463a/src/zumbroich.jl#L152) (which defaults to `zumbroich_viacomplement`) in its source code.
+To avoid recomputation the basis over and over the function is memoized for `Int` arguments.